denisidoro/navi/docs/navi_config.md

+# Paths and Environment Variables

+Navi uses the [`directories-next`](https://crates.io/crates/directories-next) package, which defines platform-specific standard locations of directories for config, cache and other data (Mac users, this is why your files are being stored in `~/Library/Application Support/navi`).

 ## Config file path

 The default config file path is set by the `$NAVI_CONFIG` environment variable.
 If it is not set, it fallbacks to `~/.config/navi/config.yaml`.
 The command